 The problem with knockdown texture on drywall patches

-Blobs of texture sprayed over top of the painted portion will set up much slower than those sprayed directly over the patch.
-Finish coat mud on the repair has a tendency to suck moisture out of the texture and hasten it's dry time.
+Blobs of texture sprayed over the painted portion will set up much slower than those sprayed directly over the patch.
+Finish coat mud on the repair tends to suck moisture out of the texture and hasten it's dry time.

 How to solve this problem

-In order to solve this problem, it is actually best when doing drywall repair to let sprayed texture dry in place without knocking it down.
+To solve this problem, it is best when doing drywall repair to let sprayed texture dry in place without knocking it down.
 When spraying knockdown texture over a patch, it is better to focus on the size and distribution of the blobs and not to worry about knocking it down until it is completely dry.
 This way, you avoid the problem of one section being knocked down too much and another section not being knocked down enough.

 Can you sand down all textures?

 This leads to an interesting thought about knockdown textures in general.
-Knockdown drywall textures are basically created by taking a heavy, dynamic texture and softening it by lowering it's profile.
-The challenge when doing any kind of knockdown texure, whether it is spray knockdown, crows-foot stomp knockdown, rosebud knockdown, or any other knockdown is determining the perfect moment to hit it with the knife and knock it down
+Knockdown drywall textures are created by taking a heavy, dynamic texture and softening it by lowering its profile.
+The challenge when doing any kind of knockdown texture, whether it is Spray Knockdown, Crows Foot Stomp Knockdown, Rosebud Knockdown, or any other knockdown is determining the perfect moment to hit it with the knife and knock it down

 If you wanted to, you could get away with leaving any of these textures to dry in place and simply sand them down once dry.
 But sanding down an entire house rather than using a knockdown knife when texturing is impractical.
 However, sanding down a dried drywall texture is fairly easy and goes pretty quickly.

 One advantage to sanding down your texture is that you have some control over the final result.
 You can choose to sand a little extra in some areas and less in others.
 This way you can correct uneven spots in the application and possibly even achieve a more uniform knockdown drywall texture